One high-tech manufacturer's quest to deliver near-perfect fill rates across its global service organization

 For China, for instance, it was cost-effective to position inventory in the Singapore regional hub, have Singapore feed Beijing, and then have Beijing take care of the country depots.
 But through modeling in the planning system, NetApp established that for Japan it made more sense to have inventory go directly from the company's global distribution center straight to the country hub, with no need to go through a regional hub.

 Building its field service inventory network has been an extended journey for NetApp.
 The company began working on this initiative in 1999, when it started working with UPS to integrate its third-party logistics (3PL) globally and when it first started working with Baxter to implement a planning system for the Americas.
 Through 2002, NetApp continued working with Baxter to extend coverage of the planning system incrementally to Europe and then Asia.
 Between 2002 and the present, the company began using logistics network modeling capabilities and a new distribution center planning tool from Baxter, and it began working with two additional 3PL providers, Choice Logistics (in South America) and DHL (in Europe and Asia).

 By employing a unified planning system and taking a flexible supply chain approach to the different regions in which it operates, NetApp has achieved significant results over the duration of the initiative.
-In addition, NetApp realized a return materials authorization (RMA) fulfillment rate increase to 99.5 percent, the company also reduced its inventory months-of-supply by half with the initial field planning rollout, as well as an inventory to revenue improvement of greater than 25 percent year over year and what Shadmehri described as "substantial indirect cost improvement."
-Shadmehri also said that NetApp has reduced its missed service costs and been able to achieve "sizeable" savings on expedited shipping and delivery fees.
+In addition, NetApp realized a return materials authorization (RMA) fulfillment rate increase to 99.5 percent, reduced its inventory months-of-supply by half with the initial field planning rollout, improved inventory to revenue by greater than 25 percent year over year and saw what Shadmehri described as substantial indirect cost improvement.
+Shadmehri also said that NetApp has reduced its missed service costs and achieved sizeable savings on expedited shipping and delivery fees.